 When she began to fall in love with Asheville Community Yoga several years ago, she was inspired to complete their 250-Hour Teacher Training program and to pursue additional training in Therapeutic Yoga for Seniors through the Yoga 4 Seniors Teacher Training offered through Duke University’s School of Integrative Medicine.
 [Read more…]

 Elena first came to yoga in 2001, when she was searching for a way to become healthier and more at peace after the death of her mother.
-She is a 200-hour certified Kripalu yoga teacher, a 100-hour certified TIMBo (trauma informed mind body program) facilitator, a 200-hour graduate of the Asheville Yoga Center’s yoga teacher training program, and a certified Souluna life coach.
-She also volunteered at the Kripalu Center for Yoga and Health for over a year in 2008.
+She is a 200-hour certified Kripalu yoga teacher, a 100-hour certified TIMBo (trauma informed mind body program) facilitator, and a 200-hour graduate of the Asheville Yoga Center’s teacher training program.
+She is also pursuing her certification as a life coach with the Coach Training Institute.
 [Read more…]

 My Yoga practice began in 2003.
 I’m looking forward to sharing my journey with like minded and positive thinking seniors.
 [Read more…]